 ATTORNEY KARIN ANDERSON PONZER

 Karin Anderson Ponzer is a partner at Anderson Olver.
-Experienced, she has worked for over two decades as an immigration lawyer, in: student and academic exchange visas, family-based immigrant visas, international adoption, employment-based nonimmigrant and immigrant visas, adjustment of status, consular processing, workplace compliance and enforcement issues, litigation in removal proceedings before the Executive Office of Immigration Review and the Board of Immigration Appeals.
+She has over two decades’ experience in the practice of immigration law: student and academic exchange visas, family-based immigrant visas, international adoption, employment-based nonimmigrant and immigrant visas, adjustment of status, consular processing, workplace compliance and enforcement issues, litigation in removal proceedings before the Executive Office of Immigration Review and the Board of Immigration Appeals.
 She specializes in strategic immigration planning; maximizing international mobility while protecting status of individuals and family in the United States.
 She is an expert in complex immigration matters, including waivers of inadmissibility and relief from deportation for individuals with criminal convictions.
 An expert in immigration law, she has provided technical support, supervision, CLE instruction and mentoring to a wide array of attorneys, recent law graduates, law students, not for profit legal services agencies and community-based organizations in the New York metro area and Hudson Valley region.

 Karin holds a Ph.D. in Politics and Historical Studies from the New School for social Research.
 Her dissertation “Inventing the Border: Law and Immigration in the United States: 1882-1891” explored the role that federal consolidation and administrative innovation played in the U.S. Supreme Court’s finding of federal control over immigration in Chae Chae Ping v.
 United States (130 U.S. 581), Fong Yue Ting v.
 United States (149 U.S. 698) and Nishimura Ekiu v.
 United States (142 U.S. 651), decision that, in affirming legislation providing for executive branch immigration enforcement, established the doctrinal foundation of modern US immigration law.